 We’ve all been there.
 You wake up feeling full of energy – with mental resources and a will to conquer the world.
-Then out of the blue, your fate shifts, and you lapse into anxiety that douses your flame and snuffs out any zest for living with it.
+Then out of the blue you feel bullied, your fate shifts, and you lapse into anxiety that douses your flame and snuffs out any zest for living with it.
 Has it happened to you lately?
-Luckily, it doesn’t have to be that way.
+Luckily, it doesn’t have to stay that way.

-Brain chemicals can come to the rescue to help you win more than you may think.
-For example, hormones you already possess can help you build new neuron pathways for success – in spite of fate’s fickle winds.
-How so?
+Brain chemicals can come to your rescue to help you win back more possibilities for your day than you may think.
+For example, hormones you already possess can help you build new neuron pathways for successful adventures even in an ordinary day.
+Yes, in spite of fate’s fickle winds or the bully’s barbs… How so?

 Dopamine stirs up a propensity for adventure by speeding brain’s synapses and the American Academy of Neurology shows people reacting differently to success or failure, depending on its levels.
 Just as too little of this chemical causes boredom and lack of motivation, too much dopamine leads to compulsive behavior.
 Interestingly, when you hear people stutter, they are likely getting bombarded with too much dopamine into basal ganglia areas that control language.
 Obese people have fewer receptors than thinner people, so they tend to eat more to get the pleasure that thin people get from less food.